-From Equation~\ref{eq: theta}, $\theta$ is wrapped in the range of ($-45^{\circ}$, $45^{\circ}$) due to $\arctan$ function and we need to unwrap the data.
+From Equation~(\ref{eq: theta}), $\theta$ is wrapped in the range of ($-45^{\circ}$, $45^{\circ}$) due to the $\arctan$ function and we need to unwrap the data.
 Phase unwrapping techniques are widely used in optical metrology and interferometry~\cite{Judge1994, Su2004}.
-In our case, the problem of unknown piston and tilt is that it will give wrong $\theta$ and cause failure of unwrapping.
-There are algorithms improving phase unwrapping robustness again noise~\cite{Cusack95, Buckland95, Volkov03, Estrada11}.
+In our case, the problem of the unknown piston and tilt is that it will give the wrong $\theta$ and cause failure of unwrapping.
+Some algorithms improve phase unwrapping robustness against noise~\cite{Cusack95, Buckland95, Volkov03, Estrada11}.
 Most of these methods require the noise to be small compared with the phase change.
-But the unmeasured piston and tilt in our TWE map can be large.
-As we take the division of two subtractions, the error will be further amplified when the denominator in Equation~\ref{eq: r} is close to zero.
+However, the unmeasured piston and tilt on the TWE map can be large.
+As we take the division of two subtractions, the error will be further amplified when the denominator in Equation~(\ref{eq: r}) is close to zero.
 The left plot in Figure~\ref{fig: unwrapping} shows our initially derived $\theta$.
-The unwrapping algorithm cannot work properly for such kind of map (shown in the right).
-This results in that the unwrapped surface is discontinuous.
-The algorithm used in this paper is according to~\cite{Herraez2002, kasim2017matlab}.
+The unwrapping algorithm does not function properly for such maps (shown on the right).
+This resulted in a discontinuous, unwrapped surface.
+The algorithm used in this study was based on~\cite{Herraez2002, kasim2017matlab}.

-In order to recover the correct $\theta$, we perform parameter search for piston terms in the numerator and denominator in Equation~\ref{eq: r} (while tilt terms are removed individually for each TWE map and ignored here).
+To recover the correct $\theta$, we perform parameter search for piston terms in the numerator and denominator shown in Equation~(\ref{eq: r}) Tilt terms are removed individually for each TWE map (by removing first-order Zernike polynomials) and ignored here.
 This yields

-where $p_1$ and $p_2$ are the missing piston terms.
-For each pair of $p_1$ and $p_2$ values, we unwrap the derived raw $\theta$ map.
-Here, we assume the unmeasured pistons are the main cause for the failure of unwrapping.
-The two-dimensional unwrapped map is then expended to one-dimensional data along the arrow direction shown in the right in Figure~\ref{fig: unwrapping}.
+where $p_1$ and $p_2$ are missing piston terms.
+For each pair of $p_1$ and $p_2$ values, the derived raw $\theta$ map was unwrapped.
+Here, we assume that unmeasured pistons are the main cause of unwrapping failure.
+The two-dimensional unwrapped map is then expanded to one-dimensional data along the arrow direction, as shown on the right in Figure~\ref{fig: unwrapping}.
 If the unwrapped map is a continuous surface, the one-dimensional data should be a continuous curve.
-So the overall continuity factor of the map can be simply described by
+Therefore, the overall continuity factor of the map can be simply described by